cetteup/joinme.click-launcher/README.md

 ² these addons are considered mods for technical reasons, since they use the same game executable which is launched with different parameters

-³ while technically an addon, it uses a separate game executable and is thus considered a differnt game
+³ while technically an addon, it uses a separate game executable and is thus considered a different game

 ## Usage